 About the Testing Center

-Community College of Denver (CCD) Testing Center is a National College Testing Association (NCTA) certified test center and is a member of the Consortium of College Testing Centers.
+Community College of Denver (CCD)'s Testing Center holds memberships in the National College Testing Association (NCTA), the Consortium of College Testing Centers, and the Rocky Mountain College Testing Association (RMCTA).
 We hold standards that support academic, professional, and economic advancement through the administration of institutional, national, graduate, and professional level examinations.
 We administer a wide variety of exams at our center, which also includes vendor exams for members in the community and working professionals.

 Types of Exams